ugtrain/ugtrain/doc/ugtrain-dynmem.md

 ### Hardening

-With a **PIE** (position independent executable) and **ASLR** (address space layout randomization), the code addresses on the stack are randomized.
+With a **PIE** (position-independent executable) and **ASLR** (address space layout randomization), the code addresses on the stack are randomized.
 Ugtrain determines the load address of the executable from `/proc/$pid/maps` and sends it to libmemhack.
 Libmemhack adds it to the configured code addresses afterward.
 E.g. Ubuntu uses PIE on everything since version 13.04.

-Another trick is to put the allocation into a library with **PIC** (position independent code).
+Another trick is to put the allocation into a library with **PIC** (position-independent code).
 Also here the load address of the configured library is determined and added to configured code addresses.
 For late library load with `dlopen()`, libmemhack hooks that function as well to inform ugtrain about the library load.
 An example for this is the battle tanks game `btanks` with its `libbt_objects.so`.